 These Goats Milk Gluten Free Savoury Pancakes are the answer to so many ‘what shall we have for brunch/lunch’ discussions.
-The creamy goats cheese sauce is quite simply dreamy and the gluten free pancakes recipe is perfect for both gluten free savoury pancakes and sweet pancakes alike.
+The creamy goats cheese sauce is quite simply dreamy and is perfect for both gluten free savoury pancakes and sweet pancakes alike.

 February has always had a soft spot in my heart.
 Not because of Valentines Day (I mean when I was at school it was just a day that reaffirmed that nobody had a crush on me… that sounds depressing!), but because of Pancake Day or Shrove Tuesday!